 It’s not uncommon, however, for some employees to struggle with organizational skills and time management on their own.
 Encourage them to develop proficiency in self-structure by offering continuous coaching in project management competencies.
 Learning how to properly prioritize task work and manage deadlines will help them learn valuable organization skills they can apply to their workload and job function as a whole.

 Many leaders are learning to maximize this trait with technology.
 From efficiency platforms to project management platforms, these tools are created to help employees communicate, organize their days, and collaborate better.
+Sources like G2Crowd are a great place to choose your project management platforms; they collect user reviews, highlight key features and how to leverage them, and provide easy-to-read rankings to see what everyone’s using.
 Since one of the fundamental skills to self-structure is communication, these platforms are helping teams build great communication practices and organize their structure internally.

 Mentally tough employees take pride in their work.
 Your detail-oriented employee focuses not only on the big picture, but also on the small facets of the assignment and the minor adjustments that need to take place in order to accomplish the goal.